 Actin polymerization and cell motility are affected by NAA80-mediated posttranslational N-terminal acetylation of actin

-Communicative & Integrative Biology (2018)
+Journal: Communicative & Integrative Biology (2018)

-Institution: University of Bergen, Norway
+Institution: University of Bergen

-Cell Line: HAP1 (Near-haploid human cell)
+Cell Lines: HAP1 (Near-haploid human cell)

-Conclusions: It is well known that actin plays an essential role in muscle cell contraction, and cellular functions like skeleton/structure-function, organelle trafficking and cell migration.
+Summary: It is well known that actin plays an essential role in muscle cell contraction, and cellular functions like skeleton/structure-function, organelle trafficking and cell migration.
 The authors studied how NAA80, by acetylating actin’s N-terminus, acts as a natural brake in the cells.
 Single-cell identification and tracking of movement was performed with HoloMonitor, and single-cell analysis used to demonstrate the power of this mechanism.